zitadel/zitadel/docs/docs/guides/api/access-zitadel-apis.md

 ZITADEL Managers are Users who have permission to manage ZITADEL itself.
 There are some different levels for managers.

 - **IAM Managers**: This is the highest level.
 Users with IAM Manager roles are able to manage the whole IAM.
-- **Org Managers**: Managers in the Organisation Level are able to manage everything within the granted Organisation.
+- **Org Managers**: Managers in the Organization Level are able to manage everything within the granted Organization.
 - **Project Mangers**: In this level the user is able to manage a project.
-- **Project Grant Manager**: The project grant manager is for projects, which are granted of another organisation.
+- **Project Grant Manager**: The project grant manager is for projects, which are granted of another organization.

 On each level we have some different Roles.
 Here you can find more about the different roles: [ZITADEL Manager Roles](../../concepts/managers)